iotaledger/serialization.ixi/specs.md

 - The <u>type</u> component (6 trits) indicates the cardinality and optionally the way to interpret the value
     - the first trit is called the cardinality trit.
         - A cardinality trit 1 indicates that the field is a "single value"
-        - A cardinality trit -1 indicates that the field is a "multiple value"
+        - A cardinality trit -1 indicates that the field is a "multiple value" (i.e. a list of values)
         - A cardinality trit 0 is illegal
     - the 5 following trits indicates how to interpret the (mutiple-)value(s).
         - 0,0,0,0,0 indicates an unspecified field (i.e. just 'trits')